Monday, 29 October 2018

 Misunderstanding the authority of husbands over wives

-I think one reason why many Westerners are so opposed to husbands having authority over their wives is because they misunderstand the nature of this authority.
+I think one reason why many are so opposed to husbands having authority over their wives is because they misunderstand the nature of this authority.
 They look at examples of authority in the world at large, and they wrongly assume that Christians believe that the authority of husbands is supposed to be similar to these examples.

-There are various typical characteristics of authority that we see in the world around us:
+There are various typical characteristics of authority that we see in the world around us.

 To begin with, authority figures are usually more important than those under their authority.
 For example, if the CEO of a company spends a week off sick, that might cause real problems for the other workers.
 This person is such a key decision-maker that doing without them for a whole week is likely to make life difficult for the others.
-However, if someone much lower down the authority structure in that company is off sick for a week, the problems caused will very probably be much fewer.
+However, if someone much lower down the authority structure in that company is off sick for a week, the problems caused will probably be far fewer.

-Secondly, authority figures are usually more privileged than those under their authority.
+Second, authority figures are usually more privileged than those under their authority.
 For instance, in the workplace a person in authority will almost certainly receive a higher salary than someone under their authority.

-Thirdly, authority figures often use those under their authority to serve themselves.
+Third, authority figures often use those under their authority to serve themselves.
 For example, bosses will frequently tell their subordinates to do the unpleasant tasks, while avoiding these tasks themselves.

 In the world at large, then, we are surrounded by people who have this sort of authority.
-So, when Christians talk about husbands being in authority over wives, modern Westerners often simply assume that this is the kind of authority we have in mind.
+So, when Christians talk about husbands being in authority over wives, people often simply assume that this is the kind of authority we have in mind.
 Many think we mean that husbands are more important and more privileged than wives, and that it is acceptable for husbands to use their wives for their own advantage.
 And then they get very offended.

 The true nature of the authority of husbands